rmsrosa/rode_convergence_euler/docs/src/examples/06-popdyn.md

 nsample = ns[[1, 2, 3, 4]]
 ````

-The number of samples for the Monte-Carlo estimate
+The number of samples for the Monte-Carlo estimate:

 ````@example 06-popdyn
 m = 200